 Ingredients in this peach crisp recipe

 Peach crisp is a summer tradition around here (though I grew up eating this fresh peach pie as our seasonal treat).
 The great part about crisp?
 It’s simple, requires no baking technique and is a knock-out hit every time you serve it.
 People never tire of crisp: we promise!
 Here are the ingredients you’ll need for a good peach crisp recipe:

 - Ripe fresh peaches: don’t compromise on ripeness!
 See the notes below.
-You can also substitute frozen peaches in this recipe if desired.
+You can also substitute frozen peaches or canned peaches in this recipe if desired.

 - Granulated sugar